tutek1/DTLabs/02_Player/lab02.md

 ### Problem 3 - Player collisions
-Now the setup seems even more broken because it just shows the backpack of the player.
+Now the setup appears even more broken, as it only displays the player's backpack.
 This is because the `ShapeCast3D` is colliding with the player.
 We need to learn a bit about **collision masks** and **layers**.

 #### Collision layer and mask
 Each physics object in Godot has a collision layer and a collision mask.
-The **collision layer** tells the physics engine what kind of physics object it is.
-The **collision mask** tells the physics engine which collision layers the object is interested in (wants to be updated upon collision update with that layer).
+The **collision layer** informs the physics engine about the type of physics object it represents.
+The **collision mask** indicates to the physics engine which collision layers the object is interested in (i.e., it wants to be updated upon collision with that layer).

 Let's set up the **layers and masks** of the scene objects so that the shapecast only checks collision with the terrain.
 Please use this video to set it up:
 <video id=g9lYt3jF950></video>